 Testimony of Love: The Taj Mahal

-History and Reason for Construction: With Mughals invasion in India they brought some great architectural knowledge with them which was influenced by Persian and Arabic style.
-This can be reflected in many monuments build by them like Humayun Tomb at Delhi, Akbhars tomb, Red Fort etc. Almost all Mughal rulers constructed great building of that time, but during the reign of Shah Jhahan it reached at its peak and some best structures were constructed.
+Mughals in India brought some great architectural knowledge with them which was influenced by Persian and Arabic style.
+This can be seen in many monuments build by them like Humayun Tomb at Delhi, Akbar’s tomb, Red Fort, etc. Almost all Mughal rulers constructed some great buildings of that time, but during the reign of Shah Jahan it reached its peak and some best structures were constructed.

 - Moonlight garden on the north bank of River Yamuna.

 - Southern Bank of the river containing the Mausoleum, Mosque.
 It is also called Riverfront terrace.

 - The ForeCourt or “Jilaukhana” with two additional tombs.

 Moonlight garden is also known as “Mehtab Bagh” is a garden across the river Yamuna.
 This garden is located at the northern bank of Yamuna and the primary reason to construct the garden was to provide a location to view Taj and enjoy its beauty.
 The width of the garden is almost symmetric to the entire Taj complex.

 The riverfront terrace contains the Taj Mahal and two Mosques facing each other called “Jawab and Mosque”.
 The riverfront terrace provides an excellent view of Yamuna River flowing side by and as well as for Charbagh garden.
 This place was also constructed so that prayers can be offered easily.

 The Charbagh Garden